u32int/taip/README.md

 <h1 align="center">taip</h1>

 A typing practice program written in C using SDL2.
 Visually inspired by projects like [monkeytype](https://github.com/monkeytypegame/monkeytype).
-It aims to be minimal on resources and unlike most modern typing programs be a desktop first application, usable without access to the internet.
+It aims to be minimal on resources and unlike most modern typing programs, be a desktop first application - usable without access to the internet.

 <img title="" src="img/preview1.png" alt="">